CNCalumpad/RTAMS-Interface/README.md

 > [!NOTE]
+> - This project uses a Raspberry Pi 4.
+The 4GB model is recommended.
 > - This project cannot run without the virtual environment and dependencies required.
 It is recommended to use the .venv folder provided in this repository.

 > [!TIP]